thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 This looks way better!
 Let's recap really quick what happened:

 - We imported `FormBuilder`
-- We injected it into `MyAppComponent`
+- We injected it into `AppComponent`
 - We created the form model using `FormBuilder.group()` in `ngOnInit()` lifecycle
 - We haven't done any changes on the template